janko/sequel-activerecord_connection/README.md

 avoid creating new database connections.

 It works on ActiveRecord 4.2+ and fully supports PostgresSQL, MySQL and SQLite adapters, both native and JDBC (JRuby).
-There is attempted suppport for [Oracle enhanced] and [SQL Server] Active Record adapters (`oracle` and `tinytds` in Sequel).
+The [SQL Server] external adapter is supported as well (`tinytds` in Sequel), and there is attempted support for [Oracle enhanced] (`oracle` and in Sequel).
 Other adapters might work too, but their integration hasn't been tested.

 ## Why reuse the database connection?